Eliav2/how-react-hooks-work/How React hooks works.md

 - useEffect - it is triggered after _all_ scheduled updates calls has been executed.

-after these phases, the 'render' step is completed and then ReactDOM will do the 'commit' step which basically just saying updating the browser's DOM based on the virtual DOM created by the render step.
+after these phases, the 'render' step is completed and then ReactDOM will do the 'commit' step which basically just saying updating the browser's DOM based on the virtual DOM created by the render step. the 'commit' phase is not relevant for the purpose of this article.

 ## Examples